 However, I do have the pleasure of living in an orthodox parish with a large group of enthusiastic and knowledgeable faithful of all ages.
 There my faith has been nurtured and I have been able to explore my vocation in life; not to the priesthood, it now seems, but in marriage and fatherhood (and, Lord knows, the permanent diaconate?).

 In the past, I have studied English language and culture at the University of Groningen, which is part of the reason why this blog is in English (the other reason is that I want to try and reach as many people as possible).
-I also do some freelance and voluntary translation work for Catholic websites and retreats and contribute a weekly column to Dutch Radio Maria on Monday mornings, and sometimes write in Dutch for Broodje Paap.
+I also do some freelance and voluntary translation work for Catholic websites and retreats, contribute a weekly column to Dutch Radio Maria on Monday mornings, and sometimes write in Dutch for Broodje Paap.

 If I had to identify an ‘angle’ from which I write, so to speak, I’d say it was as a Catholic loyal to the Church, most directly personified in my bishop, Msgr.
 Gerard de Korte, and my parish priest, Father Rolf Wagenaar, and ultimately in the Holy Father, Pope Francis.
 As such I will endeavour to be critical if necessary, but always loyal to their authority, vested in them through the holy sacrament of ordination

 Since the Church does not only exist on Earth, but also in Heaven, I place this blog under the protection of all the saints who pray for us ceaselessly, especially Holy Mary, Mother of Sorrows; Saint Joseph; Saint Benedict Joseph Labre; Saint Philip Neri; Saint John Mary Vianney, the Curé d’Ars; Blessed John Henry Cardinal Newman; and Venerable Pope Pius XII.